ayanyuegupta/phd-backup/README.md

 ## Data

 Dataset was constructed from government publications scraped from https://www.gov.uk/search, https://webarchive.nationalarchives.gov.uk/search and https://www.legislation.gov.uk.
 Approximately 170000 documents were scraped, from which a stratified random sample of 92 million tokens was constructed.
+Download dataset here: https://zenodo.org/records/8196971

 ## Some Example Results